 - You must also maintain your apartment and common areas in the same general physical condition as when you moved in.

-- You should report any defects in building systems, fixtures, appliances, or other parts of the unit, the grounds, or related facilities to the management.
+- You should report any defects in building systems to management.
+That includes fixtures, appliances, or other parts of the unit.

-Residents in HUD-assisted multifamily housing play an important role in decisions that affect their project.
-Different HUD programs provide for specific resident rights.
-You have the right to know under what HUD program your building is assisted.
-Contact your management agent to learn more about your specific building.
+Residents in HUD-assisted multifamily housing play an important role.
+They can help shape decisions that affect their project.
+Different HUD programs have specific resident rights.
+You have the right to know under what HUD program your building falls.
+Contact your management agent to learn more about your building.

-If you need help or more information, you may want to contact one of the following:
+If you need help or more information, contact one of the following: